Advanced Algorithms for Penalized Quantile and Composite Quantile Regression: Introduction

 \section{Introduction}

 With recent rising interest in sparse regression for high-dimensional data, least squares regression with regularization---often via lasso penalty \citep{lasso}---has become a focal point of computing scientists and statisticians in model selection procedures \citep{KongGenetic,L1}.
-Furthermore, quantile regression has emerged as an alternative to traditional ordinary least squares methods with numerous advantages, including but not limited to robustness against outlying data and more informative insights into the distribution of the response under study \citep{IP}.
+Furthermore, quantile regression has emerged as an alternative to traditional ordinary least squares methods with numerous advantages, including but not limited to higher efficiency with heavy-tailed error distributions, robustness against outlying data, and more informative insights into the distribution of the response under study \citep{IP}.

 Oracle model selection theory, introduced by \cite{FanLi}, illustrates optimal behaviour during model selection but is limited to the case where error variance is finite.
-In response, \cite{CQR} established composite quantile regression---a method to simultaneously model multiple quantile levels---that maintains desirable oracle properties even in the case of infinite error variance.
+In response, \cite{CQR} established composite quantile regression---a method to simultaneously model multiple quantile levels---that maintains desirable oracle properties even in the case of non-finite error variance.
 Beyond oracle model selection and the simultaneous modelling of multiple quantile levels, composite quantile regression also achieves a lower variance on estimated effects relative to quantile regression.
-These properties of composite quantile regression have proven attractive to many researchers, who have widely applied this technique in improving the processing capabilities of artificial neural networks \citep{neural}, providing an alternative to local polynomial regression \citep{polyreg}, and in Harris chain stochastic processes \citep{harris}.
+These properties of composite quantile regression have proven attractive to many researchers who have widely applied this technique to improve the processing capabilities of artificial neural networks \citep{neural}, provide an alternative to local polynomial regression \citep{polyreg}, and smooth Harris chain stochastic processes \citep{harris}.